Health

 Selective Mutism

-1. Search Out A Therapist Specifically Trained İn Childhood Anxiety Conditions
+1. Search out a Therapist Specifically Trained İn Childhood Anxiety Conditions

 Expect a complete assessment of issues including a mental health history.
 The history should include any circumstances that occured around the time your child stopped speaking, the duration of the mutism and what happened after the child didn't speak.
 Motor skills and social development are assessed as well.

-2. Plan On Having Your Child And Family Participate İn Therapy
+2. Plan on Having Your Child and Family Participate İn Therapy

-3. Become Knowledgeable About The Disorder And İts Treatment
+3. Become Knowledgeable About the Disorder and İts Treatment

 Successful short-term therapy can reduce your child's fears and return to normal functioning.
 Lowering anxiety, increasing confidence, enhancing communication skills and raising self esteem are the focus of treatment.

-4. Follow Your Child's İndividualized Treatment Plan And Make Sure That You Allow Him To Play An Active Part İn The Process
+4. Follow Your Child's İndividualized Treatment Plan and Make Sure That You Allow Him to Play an Active Part İn the Process

 In most cases, a mixture of behavioral, cognitive and family therapy facilitates the treatment process.